 Meeting people and making friends in Dubai

-A: Dubai has a very high percentage of expats meaning you don’t often meet locals.
+A: Dubai has a very high percentage of expats, meaning you don’t often meet locals.
 Of all the locals I have met, however, I have found them to be the nicest people.
-Discrimination is a big thing in Dubai unfortunately, certain job roles are only carried out by certain people and these can pay very little, for example, cleaners, maids, shop workers.
-If you're well-educated you can do very well for yourself.
+Discrimination is a big thing in Dubai unfortunately, certain job roles are only carried out by certain people, and these can pay very little, for example, cleaners, maids, and shop workers.
+If you’re well-educated, you can do very well for yourself.
 As a woman, I have never experienced discrimination or been unable to do something because of my gender.

 Q: Was it easy meeting people and making friends in Dubai?
 How did you go about meeting new people?

 A: Meeting new people in Dubai has to be the easiest thing to do.
 Facebook is huge for this; there are so many expat groups, and meetings often take place.
 People meet to play sports or go drinking, etc. So it’s easy to find a group of like-minded people.
 You definitely need to be outgoing though.
 I had so many blind friend dates to Starbucks, but now I have some awesome friends.
 As everyone is in a similar position with their own story to tell, it keeps the conversation flowing.

 Q: Did you have a problem getting a visa or work permit for Dubai?
 Did you tackle the visa process yourself, or did you enlist the services of an immigration consultant?

 A: Once you have been offered a position with a company, they have to pay for your visa.
 You cannot stay in Dubai for more than 30 days on a tourist visa, so that is something to keep in mind.